 As you can imagine, this means divorce proceedings often involve bitter financial battles over the assignment of alimony.
 The divorcing spouses may have strong feelings about whether they should owe or should receive alimony payments.

 Unlike child support, in Maryland alimony payments are not set forth statutorily.
-This means each situation is unique and a judge must decide both the amount and the period in which alimony will be paid.
+This means each situation is unique and a judge must decide both the amount and the period in which alimony will be paid based on financial needs and financial abilities of the parties.
 Each side must make its best case to the judge.

 To settle the matter of alimony during your divorce, you’ll need an experienced alimony attorney who has handled many of these cases and can help you get the best outcome possible in your situation.
 The team at Zirkin and Schmerling Law has spent years helping divorcing spouses handle alimony disputes.
 We’d like to help you too.